 Swap Your SIM Card

+They’ll activate a new SIM and you’ll have to wait until your old one has no service before swapping to the new card.
 Transferring between SIMs can take up to 24 hours.
 Fortunately, it rarely takes longer than an hour before carrier settings are restored.

 Reset All Settings

-If you’ve tried everything advised above and iMessage still won’t deliver, there are two further possibilities to entertain.
+If you’ve tried everything above and iMessage still won’t deliver, there are further possibilities to entertain.
 The first is that there’s nothing wrong with your phone; the problem is with the recipient’s device.